-Lorain County Community College’s number one priority in our Vision 2020 is to “Drive Student Completion for Academic and Career Success.”
-The LCCC Student Success Agenda is in direct alignment with this priority and designed to focus our efforts on student success and completion of the student’s dreams and career goals.
-This can include a certificate, an associate degree, bachelor’s or higher degree, and/or a living wage job and career.
-Our ongoing efforts are to improve student access to higher education while ensuring equitable outcomes for all student groups and paving the way for easy and accessible transfer to a four year university.
-Our student completion efforts are evidence-based, data-informed and in partnership with national, grant-funded programs like Achieving the Dream and Frontier Set that are designed to increase student completion in community colleges and higher education.
+LCCC’s strategic plan has a focus on supporting student success.
+This can include a certificate, an associate’s degree, bachelors’s or higher degree, and/or a living wage job and career.
+Our ongoing efforts are to improve student access to higher education while ensuring equitable outcomes for all student groups and paving the way for easy and accessible transfer to a four-year university.
+Our student completion efforts are evidence-based, data-informed, and in partnership with national partner programs like Achieving the Dream (ATD), Guided Pathways, and Frontier Set, each of which are designed to support student completion in community colleges and in higher education.

-LCCC is proud to be recognized as an Achieving the Dream Leader College since 2015 and celebrates this national achievement.
-This recognition is based upon the LCCC’s successful student success improvements which directly tie to Vision 2020.
-Leader college distinction from Achieving the Dream not only signifies the progress LCCC is making but also provides enhanced grant opportunities to support more student success initiatives.
+LCCC is also proud to be recognized as an Achieving the Dream Leader College since 2015, and was named an ATD Leader College of Distinction in 2019.
+This recognition is based upon the LCCC’s student success improvements which is anchored by Impact 2025’s Areas of Focus.
+Both ATD distinctions ATD not only signiﬁes the progress LCCC is making but also provides enhanced grant opportunities to support more student success initiatives.

 Frontier Set is a national collaborative of 29 colleges and universities and two state systems of higher education.
 Established in 2017 and supported by funding from the Bill & Melinda Gates Foundation, its purpose is to identify, understand and share what works to accelerate student success, especially for low-income and ﬁrst generation students, students of color and working adults.
 LCCC is proud to have been selected to participate and have the opportunity to be involved in innovative practices at the national level.

-LCCC students are encouraged to take advantage of Support Services including:
+LCCC students are encouraged to take advantage of other Support Services including:

 CARE Center for Addiction Recovery